MikeiLL/mz-mindbody-api/README.txt

 = v2.6.7 =
 Bugfix: Just passing token string, as opposed to object so don't try to get property.
+Enhancement: Disable signup button when class is at capacity and no waitlist available.
+Bugfix: jQuery Staff popup conflict resolved.

 = v2.6.6 =
 Bugfix: Cancelled classes were being hidden even when not configured to be hidden.